 Sifting Through The Sands

 In the last post, we looked at how to find file shares where data we may want to steal lives.
-We used both Python based and PowerShell based approaches to this.
+We used both Python-based and PowerShell based approaches to this.
 Now we’re going to take the next step and find actual files of interest.
 Even the smallest organization can have many thousands of files.
 The bad guys would drown in all that data if they didn’t have ways to narrow down what they’re looking for.

 Let’s start by seeing what PowerSploit has to offer on the PowerShell side.
 The companion to Invoke-ShareFinder, which we used last time, is Invoke-FileFinder.
 In the simplest case, you run it and throw

 Its output into a CSV file (as pictured in Figure 1).
 You can give this lots of options, of course.
 You can narrow the search to only files with interesting names (e.g. “password”), or you can give it output from Invoke-ShareFinder as input to limit what shares it will probe for files.
-The advantage of that would be to limit the amount of attempts to touch files and risk getting caught along the way.
+The advantage of that would be to limit the number of attempts to touch files and risk getting caught along the way.

 Once you’ve got that CSV, you have the advantage of having a look at precisely what you may want to target at your own pace.